rheslip/DaisySP_Teensy/README.md

 In contrast, DaisySP processes one sample at a time using floating point and each function allocates its memory statically.
 Simple, but uses a lot of memory for things like reverbs and delays and its pretty CPU intensive.

 To use DaisySP with Teensy Audio we process 128 samples at a time, convert the floating point results to integer and pass them to the next Teensy audio object in the patch.
 The DaisySP audio object has a callback function called AudioSynthDaisySP::update which does this.
 You must have this function in your sketch and this is where you call DaisySP library functions.
-Look at the example sketch to see how this works.
+Look at the example sketches to see how this works.

 Installing the library: